i-net-software/JWebAssembly/README.md

 The documentation can be found in the [wiki](https://github.com/i-net-software/JWebAssembly/wiki).

 ## Roadmap
-The project is currently not production ready but you can run already some tests.
+The project is not currently production-ready, but you can already run some tests.

 ### Version 1.0 (Milestone 1)